 Once your fabric is cut out, you have several options to make your two seams.

-- I personally love the overcasting stitch on my sewing machine, and I like to use this to finish and sew seams at the same time.
-If this is what you’d like to do as well, you’ll want to leave about 1/4″ seam allowance on the length and width as I mentioned above.
+- I love the overcasting stitch on my sewing machine, and I like to use this to finish and sew seams simultaneously.
+Here, you’ll want to leave about 1/4″ seam allowance on the length and width, as I mentioned above.

 - You don’t necessarily need to finish your seams if you don’t mind a little unraveling on the inside.
-If this is the case, go ahead and straight stitch at the dimensions you’ll need your pillowcase.
+If this is the case, go ahead and straight-stitch at the dimensions you’ll need for your pillowcase.
 Then, cut the fabric close to the seam.